Evolution of Preferences in Multiple Populations: Partial Observability

-It is important to note that the equilibria, the average fitnesses, and the stability criteria defined in the cases where $p = 1$ and $p = 0$ can be regarded as the limiting cases of those defined in the intermediate setting as $p\to 1$ and $p\to 0$, respectively.
+It is not hard to verify that the equilibria, the aggregate outcomes, the average fitnesses, and the stability criteria defined in the two extreme cases, $p = 1$ and $p = 0$, can be regarded as the limiting cases of those defined here as $p\to 1$ and $p\to 0$, respectively.
 It allows us to check whether the preceding results in Section~\ref{sec:observable} and Section~\ref{sec:unobservable} remain valid if the two degrees $p=1$ and $p=0$ are perturbed, respectively.
 As in DEY, when considering the case of partial observability, we restrict attention to aggregate outcomes which can be interpreted as degenerate distributions, called \emph{pure-strategy outcomes}.

 In the single-population model of DEY, they show that efficiency is a necessary condition for pure-strategy outcomes to be stable when observability is almost perfect.
-We begin by providing a counterexample to show that the necessity result under perfect observability is not robust: Pareto efficiency is not a necessary condition for stability whenever $p$ is less than $1$, regardless of how close $p$ is to $1$.
-This says that Theorem~\ref{prop:003} will not hold when observability is not perfect.
-The reason for this difference is that, unlike efficiency defined for the single-population model, moving from a Pareto-dominated outcome may not make everyone strictly better off.
-Therefore, in our model with partial observability, a Pareto improvement would no longer necessarily represent a chance for a mutant sub-profile to make some mutant type receive a higher average fitness without any expense to itself; the effect of no observability on the average fitness may not be ignored as strong Pareto dominance is not satisfied.
+We begin by providing a counterexample to show that the necessity result of the observable case is not robust: Pareto efficiency is not a necessary condition for stability whenever $p$ is less than $1$, no matter how close $p$ is to $1$.
+This says that Theorem~\ref{prop:003} will not hold when observability is not perfect; Efficiency can be impaired by arbitrarily small perturbations on observability.
+The reason for this difference is that, unlike the efficiency defined in single-population settings, moving from a Pareto-dominated outcome may not make everyone strictly better off.
+Therefore, in our model with partial observability, a Pareto improvement would no longer necessarily represent a chance for a mutant sub-profile to make some mutant type receive a higher average fitness without any expense to itself.

 \begin{example} Let the objective game $G$ be the following asymmetric coordination game, and suppose that the degree of observability $p\in (0, 1)$.
 In $G$, the strict Nash equilibrium $(a_{12},a_{22})$ Pareto dominates and risk dominates the strict Nash equilibrium $(a_{11},a_{21})$.